tdilauro/Simplified-wiki/Overdrive.md

 back and re-apply if your authentication situation changes.

-Under "Planned API usage", mention the name of your library and that you are integrating your Overdrive collection into the Library Simplified system.
+Under "Planned API usage", mention the name of your library and that you are integrating your Overdrive collection into the SimplyE system.

 It can take a week or more to get approved for API access, so don't put this off!

+When Overdrive gets back to you, they may give you a website ID of 100300 and a library ID of 4425.
+Those are the IDs for the Overdrive test library.
+If this happens to you, go back to them and tell them that you need the production IDs to integrate your library into the SimplyE system.

 ## Types of APIs